As an ambigram designer, you may think you know ambigrams.

 • I can read it again

-The “something happens” part, must be a transformation of some form.
-Something must change, in order for the viewer to read the ambigram again.
-This transformation can be a geometric.
-BUT.
-It also can be a mind transformation.
-How the viewer changes perspective.
-Not literally.
-He changes how he interprets things.
+The “something happens” part, must be some sort of transformation of some form.
+Something must change, in order for the viewer to read the piece again.
+This transformation can be a geometric – BUT – It also can be a transformation within the mind.
+How the viewer changes how they interpret the piece.
 Isn’t this awesome?
 This is what pushed me in starting this exploration.

-Now let’s set some rules, because without rules, there is no freedom.
+That’s great!
+Now let’s go and set some rules, because without rules, there is no freedom.

 The rules